Topological states in superlattices of HgTe-class materials for engineering three-dimensional flat bands: Nodal-line semimetal in H g T e /C d T e superlattices

 \section{Nodal-line semimetal in H\lowercase{g}T\lowercase{e}/C\lowercase{d}T\lowercase{e} superlattices}

 We now discuss the band structure and the Fermi surface of the unstrained (HgTe)$_3$/(CdTe)$_3$ superlattice.
 This superlattice is feasible experimentally due to the presence of only one type of chalcogen atoms as assessed in the earlier quantum well experiments. \Cref{fig : CdTe_L6.60}(a) shows the band structure along high-symmetry lines of the full BZ.
 At the $\Gamma$ point, the s-band of Hg is at $-0.5$ eV with respect to the Fermi level, which is similar to bulk HgTe.
 The bands close to the Fermi level are dominated by the $p$-orbitals of the Te atoms.
-An enlarged view of the band structure along the S-$\Gamma$-Z high-symmetry path in \Cref{fig : CdTe_L6.60}(b) reveals a band inversion between the $p_{x,y}$ bands and the $p_z$ bands of the Te atoms.
+An enlarged view of the band structure along the S-$\Gamma$-Z high-symmetry path in \Cref{fig : CdTe_L6.60}(b) reveals a band inversion between the $\ket{j,j_z}=\ket{3/2,\pm1/2}$ bands and the $\ket{j,j_z}=\ket{3/2,\pm3/2}$ bands of the Te atoms.
+Looking at the orbital weight of these bands, we find that $\ket{3/2,\pm3/2}$ are made up only of p$_x$ and p$_y$ orbitals, while $\ket{3/2,\pm1/2}$ contain one third of in-plane orbitals and two thirds of p$_z$.
+We make similar observations for the other type of superlattice considered in this article (see below).
 While the band structure is gapped along the $\Gamma$-Z direction, we find that the system features two isoenergetic, circular nodal-lines with the same radius in planes parallel to the $k_x$-$k_y$ plane at $k_z^*=\pm 0.02$~\AA$^{-1}$. ~\Cref{fig : CdTe_L6.60}(d) shows the corresponding bands along two paths of the form $\Gamma_1=(0,0,k_z) \rightarrow X_1=(0.005\frac{\pi}{a}, 0,k_z) \rightarrow S_1=(0.005\frac{\pi}{a}, 0.005\frac{\pi}{b},k_z) \rightarrow \Gamma_1$, one with $k_z=k_z^*$ crossing one of the nodal lines and one with $k_z= 1.05\,k_z^*$.
 Remarkably, the nodal lines are isoenergetic with lack of energy dispersion and lie at the Fermi level.